gocachebr/gocache-discovery-ingress-plugin/README.md

       value: "1"
 ```

-Then mount the volumes for the plugin:
+Then, mount the volumes for the plugin:
 ```yaml
   extraVolumes:
   - name: lua-plugins